 Before you install Service Provider Foundation, do the following:

 Make sure that each computer has sufficient RAM and hard disk space for all the web services that you intend to install.
 Also, be sure to have the prerequisite software installed.
-For more information, see System Requirements for Service Provider Foundation for System Center 2012 R2.
+For more information, see Preparing your environment for System Center 2012 R2 Service Provider Foundation.

 Make sure that you have a domain user account with administrative privileges on the computers on which you want to install Service Provider Foundation.

 Close any open programs, and make sure that the computer does not have a restart pending.

 If there is a problem with the installation completing successfully, refer to the log files, named “Microsoft Service Provider*.log”, in the %SYSTEMDRIVE%\%TEMP% folder.